fibo/.software/README.md

 `.software` has only one feature: installing software locally !

-It is implemented by a bash function named `.software_install` the takes only one parameter: what you want to install, for example
+It is implemented by a bash function named `.software_install` the takes only one parameter: what you want to install.
+For example

-    .software_install Foo
+    $ .software_install Foo

+This will prepare your env and launch the `~/.software/Foo/install.sh` script.

+Note that you have to add manually a

+    source ~/.software/Foo/profile

+line to your `.bash_profile`.

 # Why install software locally ?